 Perhaps worse, the failure of Ethereum to adequately handle CryptoKitties has reinforced a quiet skepticism among its users.
 At first glance, the notion that a single decentralized app can severely test a blockchain platform with a $45 billion market cap seems somewhat preposterous.
 However, the troublesome reality currently confronting Ethereum suggests that allowing distributed apps on its platform may not be entirely appropriate.
 If Ethereum’s troubles fail to abate, the hundreds of cryptocurrencies now intent on using the Ethereum platform to produce a distributed app may need to look elsewhere.
 Which prompts the question: Is any blockchain platform is safe from such a fate?
 Enter XTRABYTES.

 XTRABYTES is a fully decentralized, infinitely scalable and immensely secure blockchain platform using a unique Proof-of-Signature consensus.
-Given that the XTRABYTES platform is currently aiming to conduct a rate of 10,000 transactions-per-second (compared to Ethereum’s 20 transaction/second), a network congestion from would hardly be a hindrance.
+Given that the XTRABYTES platform is currently aiming to conduct a rate of 10,000 transactions-per-second (compared to Ethereum’s 20 transactions/second), a network congestion from would hardly be a hindrance.

 Moreover, the XTRABYTES team is planning to introduce dynamic transaction costs based on the block size.
 As the Lead Developer of XTRABYTES’ has stated